xaiertejada/precio-transferencia-bancaria/README.txt

 License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This **Precio de Transferencia Bancaria** plugin for woocommerce.
+This **Precio Transferencia Bancaria** plugin for woocommerce.
 It adds a price to pay when it is only bank transfer.

 == Description ==

-This **Precio de Transferencia Bancaria** plugin for woocommerce.
+This **Precio Transferencia Bancaria** plugin for woocommerce.
 It adds a price to pay when it is only bank transfer.
 In addition to putting the price in the product detail.

 = View more plugins =